 - Follow-up services may be advised by OHS BBP RN for testing at University Services at 484 Oak Rd (650) 735-5308.

 - QUICK & CONVENIENT - A trained professional will contact you and will obtain the information from you about the exposure.
-F/U may be advised by the OHS BBP Advice RN at University services at 484 Oak Rd (650-725-5308) or Stanford Employee Health in the basement of 300P.
+F/U may be advised by the OHS BBP Advice RN at University Services at 484 Oak Rd (650-725-5308).

 - CONFIDENTIAL - Does not become part of your health care record.